jjwilke/kokkos/BUILD.md

 You can either use Kokkos as an installed package (encouraged) or use Kokkos in-tree in your project.
 Modern CMake is exceedingly simple at a high-level (with the devil in the details).
-Once Kokkos is installed In your `CMakeLists.txt` simply use:
+Once Kokkos is installed, in your `CMakeLists.txt` simply use:
 ````
 find_package(Kokkos REQUIRED)
 ````